I graduated in geology

 occurred.
 Please click here for

 details.
 By the mid-1990s I had started to

-explore all over Wales in conjunction with the Minescan project (please
+examine mineral deposits throughout Wales in conjunction with the Minescan project (please

 see the Conservation section for details).
 Such research involves